mne-tools/mne-python/doc/source/contributing.rst

    it imported MNE-Python.

-   Now, whenever you make any changes to the code, just restart the IPython kernel for the changes to take effect.
+   Now, whenever you make any changes to the code, just restart the ipython kernel for the changes to take effect.

 #.
 Change directory to your new repo::